 The Port Phillip Bay Environmental Management Plan 2017–2027 (EMP) represents the Victorian Government’s ongoing commitment to ensuring that Port Phillip Bay remains healthy and resilient over the coming decade.

-This Plan is authorised under the Marine and Coastal Act 2018 & the State Environment Protection Policy (Waters) 2018 and sets out priority goals and actions for achieving environmental targets and beneficial use objectives.
+This Plan is authorised under the Marine and Coastal Act 2018 and the State Environment Protection Policy (Waters) 2018 and sets out priority goals and actions for achieving environmental targets and beneficial use objectives.

 The Department of Environment, Land, Water and Planning (DELWP) in partnership with Melbourne Water and the Environment Protection Authority (EPA) Victoria coordinated the development of the EMP over a two and half-year period.
 Community and stakeholder groups had a significant contribution to the Plan's development.
 Their input and knowledge helped to shape the vision and long-term aspirations, goals, priority areas and actions identified in the Plan.